The Legend of Groucho and the Marx Brothers in Peterborough

 “Good audiences” apparently turned out to greet what the ads declared to be a “melodramatic sensation.”
 In a Monday review an Examiner writer found The Man of Her Choice to be something less than earth-shaking.
 It was “the usual type of such plays,” with “heroes, villains, faithful friends, revolvers, fighting and a happy ending.”
 The audiences appreciated the work of the heroine, played by Mabel Mordaunt, an attractive young actress who would have a short career on Broadway.
 As was the norm in those days, the villain, an “evil genius,” garnered “plentiful hisses” from the occupants of the cheap seats in the upper gallery, the “gods.”

-Most significantly, though, the local writer found something else worth noting: “A feature was the particularly fine singing of ‘Somebody’s Sweetheart I Want to Be’ and ‘I’d Do Anything in the World for You’ by Julius Marx.”
+Most significantly, though, the local writer found something else worth noting: “A feature was the particularly fine singing of ‘Somebody’s Sweetheart I Want to Be’ and ‘I’ll Do Anything in the World for You’ by Julius Marx.”

 In Groucho’s own words years later, he would “run out on stage” between acts and sing a few songs.
 He entertained audiences from the space in front of the curtain while the scenery backstage was being changed.
 The Man of Her Choice had a number of songs with lyrics written especially for it by the writer/manager Edward M. Simmons, including “Mary Moore” (the name of Mabel Mordaunt’s character), sung by Julius.
 Extant sheet music for that song features “Master Julius Marx” and the name of the play.
 But Julius also sang other tunes from his own repertoire: the two pieces cited by the reporter came from an act that Julius had appeared in earlier that same year, with the Gus Edwards’ Postal Telegraph Boys.